IvanZrinscak/Tic-tac-toe/README.md

 ## Web interface

 The browser interface lets you choose a 3x3 game in either two or three dimensions.
-Three-dimensional games render as a cube that you can rotate with on-page sliders.
+Three-dimensional games now display as a transparent cube with 3D X and O markers that you can rotate by dragging with the mouse.
 Install Flask and run:

 ```